-— The following story appears in the upcoming August issue of Canoe & Kayak, available on newsstands next week.
+— The following story appeared in the August issue of Canoe & Kayak.

 Most people know Jim Coffey the international river guide and conservationist.
 As founder of Quebec-based outfitter Esprit Whitewater Worldwide, he has plenty of experience seeing things go right on the water.
 However, Coffey’s real passion lies in teaching river rescue and whitewater safety for times when things go bad.
 And after over 25 years in the whitewater business, Coffey states that “a certain level of expertise, efficiency, and expedience are the three things that can turn a bad situation back into a good one, or at least prevent it from getting worse.”
 So this spring, Coffey partnered with Five2Nine Productions’ to turn that passion into the new video-based program, R3: Rescue for River Runners.

 While most Swiftwater Rescue Training or Whitewater Rescue Technician courses have adapted to focus on various professional organizations, Coffey feels that’s left a gap in effective education targeted at kayakers, canoeists and rafters.
 “The concept’s two-fold,” Coffey says, “To create a source-free education with the use of dynamic video shot in exotic locations to show people different and new techniques, solidifying the different techniques they may end up using, and to create upcoming courses designed specifically for the river-running community.”
 Each episode from the R3 series debuts at the start of each month on CanoeKayak.com.
 This month, Coffey covers throw bag skills and has an exercise to double you rescue capabilities. — Mike McKay